snehabhandari-07/Blogging_Platform/Readme.md

 ## Contributing
 We welcome contributions to the Decentralized Blogging Platform!
 Please read our contributing guidelines before submitting pull requests.

-## Security
-If you discover any security vulnerabilities, please contact us through our security email: [security@example.com]

 ## Support
 For support, questions, or suggestions, please:
 1. Open an issue in the GitHub repository